gurbuxani/Lettuce-Jam/README.md

 Username: admin |
 Password: admin

-This project is was made in 17 hours at the 2016 Open-Source [Mumbai Hackathon](www.mumbaihackathon.in)  by [Ashwin Gurbuxani](www.theashwin.com).
+This project was made in 17 hours at the 2016 Open-Source [Mumbai Hackathon](www.mumbaihackathon.in)  by [Ashwin Gurbuxani](www.theashwin.com).